varnish/Varnish-Book/varnish_book.rst

    Server responses containing  ``Vary: Cookie`` in their response header are stored as a separate `vary` object in the cache.
    `vary` objects shared the same hash value.

-   See the Vary Subsection to learn more about `vary` objects.
+   ..
+See Section Vary to learn more about `vary` objects.
    ..
-TODO for the author: update the reference to the Vary Subsection.
+TODO for the author: update the reference to the Vary Subsection when the Chapter HTTP is done.
    ..
 Caching based on the ``Varnish: Cookie`` response header is not advised, because its poor performance.

 Best practices for cookies